Ranbir Kapoor Got Emotional When Rishi Kapoor Did This For The FIRST Time In The Last Ten Years!

 "We never got an opportunity to work together again but Sonam is still the same, she hasn't changed.
 Her personality is still the same.
 The only thing which has changed is that she has become an even better actress.
 Both of us really enjoyed working with each other," he said.

-Produced by Vidhu Vinod Chopra, "Sanju" also features Paresh Rawal, Manisha Koirala, Dia Mirza and Anushka Sharma The film is scheduled to release on June 29.
+Produced by Vidhu Vinod Chopra, Sanju also features Paresh Rawal, Manisha Koirala, Dia Mirza and Anushka Sharma The film is scheduled to release on June 29.

 For all the buzzing scoop from the world of entertainment, Subscribe to Filmibeat.